- Entertainment and Media»

 Homura confesses that yes, she's only helping Sayaka because of Madoka.
 Homura threatens to kill her if she makes Madoka suffer anymore, Kyoko manages to rescue her before she dies.

-Madoka is troubled by Sayaka running away, and has a conversation with Kyubey, and just whe she's about to make a contract with Kyubey to save Sayaka, Homura stops time and fills him with bullets, beautiful, beautiful bullets!
+Madoka is troubled by Sayaka running away and has a conversation with Kyubey, and just when she's about to make a contract with Kyubey to save Sayaka, Homura stops time and fills him with bullets, beautiful, beautiful bullets!
 The author of this article has, with hateful affection, nicknamed him "Douchebey".

 Madoka leaves to search for Sayaka as Homura, in an unexpected display of emotion, begs her not to go.
 Once Madoka is gone, Kyubey reveals he has multiple bodies...and eats himself!

-He reveals that he figured out what her power was: time manipulation, and that she's not from the current timeline.
-Homura is a time traveller.
+He reveals that he figured out what her power was: time manipulation and that she's not from the current timeline.
+Homura is a time traveler.
 And she's going to stop the incubator before he can make a contract with Madoka.

-Kyoko finds Sayaka who has complely given into dispair and the final twist of the Soul Gem is revealed: Soul Gems turn into Grief Seeds, Magical Girls turn into Witches.
+Kyoko finds Sayaka who has completely given into despair and the final twist of the Soul Gem is revealed: Soul Gems turn into Grief Seeds, Magical Girls turn into Witches.

 Magical Girl Sayaka Miki is now the Witch Oktavia von Seckendorff.

 I find it fascinating that in Star Wars, Jedi always become Sith, but only one Sith has ever become a Jedi.
 Homura does something like this too, but I'll reveal that when discussing the movie.